AthiFukama12/research-document/es6/scope.md

       Employee(employeeName);                       //Takes value of employeeName (outside function). console.log("Employee name", employeeName);   //Displays employeeName on console
       ```

 ### Block scope
-Declaring a variable inside and outside  the curly brackets
+Declaring a variable inside and outside  the curly brackets.
-* Variable  inside the curly brackets can not be accessed outside the  block
+* Variable  inside the curly brackets can not be accessed outside the  block.
-* let and const are default of block scope(which means let and const contains block scope)
+* let and const are default of block scope(which means let and const contains block scope).
   * Example 1
-    * This code below will execute the error message "x is not defined"(because the variable is inside the {})
+    * This code below will execute the error message "x is not defined"(because the variable is inside the {}).
     ```javascript
     {
-      let x = 2;
+      let number = 2;
     }
-    console.log(x);
+    console.log(number);
-    // x can NOT be used here()
+    // number can NOT be used here()

     ```

-* This code below will execute 3 because variable x = 3 is declared outside curly brackets
+* This code below will execute 3 because variable x = 3 is declared outside curly brackets.
   * Example 2
     ```javascript
-    let x = 3
+    let number = 3
     {
-    let x = 1;
+    let number = 1;
     }
-    console.log(x);
+    console.log(number);
     ```